-The pension's adjustments are based on the professional judgement of the Actuaries and these form a significant part of the accounts.
 The valuations of fixed assets are based on periodic valuations plus any valuations felt required due to current circumstances from a qualified valuer.
 There is a chance that particular assets may not fully represent fair value.

 An item in these accounts which has a significant risk of material adjustment in the forthcoming financial year is the Insurance Claim Provision.
 A time lag may occur between insurable liability events and the date claims are received.
 No allowance is made for this value unless specific incidents have occurred which make it appropriate to do so.
 One potential use of the General Reserve is to cover for emerging trends of liability claims or an exceptional value of incurred but not reported claims.
 Estimates of the value of claims change as information regarding the circumstances evolve.
 The provision of £3.2m is based on estimates provided by Insurance Companies and by the Regional Legal Services Team.
-An increase / decrease in the value of claims of 10% will impact the provision by (+/-) £0.3m.
+An increase / decrease in the value of claims of 10% will impact the provision by (+/-)£0.3m.